Sonoport/sonoport.github.io/_posts/2015-08-25-prototyping-synths-with-AudioKeys.markdown

 In the above code, we exponentially ramp through the frequency range from 250, our orignaly filter.frequency.value, to 500.
 The function then ramps the frequency values down to 200, giving us a webaudio filter envelope.

-Kyle has already given us an amplitude envelope below our filter envelope.
+Kyle has already given us an amplitude at the end of his demo.

 In all, the JavaScript code should appear as below.